GFM Raises £4,000 for Chosen CharityFebruary 5, 2020

-We are delighted to announce that we have selected the Multi-Schools Council (MSC) as our official charity partner for 2019.
-Throughout the year we plan to host a variety of fundraising events that will help MSC work towards their target of raising £100,000 in order to create multi-school councils all across England.
+We are delighted to announce that we raised £4,000 for our official chosen charity for 2019 the Multi-Schools Council (MSC).
+Throughout the year we hosted a variety of fundraising events that have helped MSC work towards their overall charity target of raising £100,000 in order to create multi-school councils all across England.

-The charity had been selected by our employees following the successful pitch put forward by Back End Development Lead Ray Carter, whose 18-year-old godson Connell Scholar was diagnosed with autism at the age of 2, and who has not only benefited from the incredible work done by the MSC but in fact now serves as an ambassador for the charity.
+The charity was selected last year by our employees following the successful pitch put forward by Back End Development Lead Ray Carter, whose 18-year-old godson Connell Scholar was diagnosed with autism at the age of 2, and who has not only benefited from the incredible work done by the MSC but in fact now serves as an ambassador for the charity.

 Ray commented; “Connell attended Market Field School from the age of 4 and over the years learnt how to communicate, become independent and learn life-skills.
 As a teenager, he began to understand more about his diagnosis of Autism and decided it was not going to stop him from achieving his ambitions.
 He left school in 2017 with one of the best GCSE grades in the school’s history and is currently continuing his studies at Colchester Institute.